Last Updated on July 1, 2022

 As you’ll see, the most time consuming aspect of starting a blog goes into creating the actual content.
 Writing a blog post can take a good amount of time, if you want to product something that’s high quality.

-💡 A note on wordpress.com vs wordpress.org
+💡 wordpress.com vs wordpress.org

 WordPress.org is a free and open-source software you’ll need to use to build your blog.
 In fact, 60% of blogs on the internet are powered by WordPress.